-This chapter focuses on the information and communication technologies (satellite based and others) that allow for end users to communicate and exchange information.
-We intend to discuss only those technologies that connect end users to the public access networks (the so-called 'Last Mile' or the connection technology that connects to the home) and amongst themselves (local area networks - LANs and wireless local area networks - WLANs).
-The technologies that make up the public networks themselves (the backbone infrastructure) and the ISP to ISP infrastructure is not covered.
-Improving Access to Education via Satellites in Africa: A Primer
+This chapter focuses on the ICTs (satellite based and others) that allow for end-users to communicate and exchange information.
+We intend to discuss only those technologies that connect end-users to the public access networks (the so-called 'Last Mile' or the connection technology that connects to the home) and amongst themselves (Local Area Networks - LANs and Wireless Local Area Networks - WLANs).
+The technologies that make up the public networks themselves (the backbone infrastructure) and the ISP to ISP infrastructure are not covered.